25 Aug John McCain’s Battle With Brain Cancer

 John McCain’s brain tumor was diagnosed in mid-July 2017 when a blood clot above McCain’s left eye was discovered during a routine physical exam.

-The clot was removed by doctors at the Mayo Clinic in Phoenix, where McCain receives treatment, and was determined to be associated with glioblastoma.
+The clot was removed by doctors at the Mayo Clinic in Phoenix, where McCain received treatment.
+It was later determined that it was associated with glioblastoma.

 John McCain’s Melanoma